Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Performance Analysis

-\begin{theorem} Assume that each candidate is independent of others and the $i$-th candidate has a probability $P_i$ of being the best so far (Sec.\,\ref{sec:lmdp}).
+\begin{theorem} Assume that each number is independent of others and the $i$-th number has a probability $P_i$ of being the maximum so far (\Cref{sec:lmdp}).
 Assume the optimal policy is a $p$-threshold policy and the sampling policy is a $q$-threshold policy.
-There exists a policy parameterization such that: { } where $\kappa_{\textup{curl}}$ and $\kappa_{\textup{na\"ive}}$ are $\kappa$ of the sampling policy and the na\"ive random policy, respectively. \end{theorem} {\ifnum\conference>1 \fi}
+There exists a policy parameterization such that: {\fontsize{8.7}{9.5} } where $\kappa_{\textup{curl}}$ and $\kappa_{\textup{na\"ive}}$ are $\kappa$ of the sampling policy and the na\"ive random policy, respectively. \end{theorem}

-To understand how curriculum learning influences $\kappa$, we apply Thm.~\ref{thm_kappa_sp} to three concrete cases.
-They show that, when the state distribution induced by the optimal policy in the small problem is similar to that in the original large problem, then a single-step curriculum suffices (cf. \ding{175} of Rem.\,\ref{rem:thm_main}).
+To understand how curriculum learning influences $\kappa$, we apply \Cref{thm_kappa_sp} to three concrete cases.
+They show that, when the state distribution induced by the optimal policy in the small problem is similar to that in the original large problem, then a single-step curriculum suffices (cf. \ding{175} of \Cref{rem:thm_main}).

-\textbf{The classical case: an exponential improvement.} We study the classical SP first, where all the $n!$ permutations are sampled with equal probability.
-The probability series for this case is $P_i = \frac{1}{i}$.
-Substituting them into Eq.\,\ref{eq_kappa} directly gives:
+\textbf{The classical case: an exponential improvement.} We study the classical BCP first, where all the $n!$ permutations are sampled with equal probability.
+The probability series for this case is $P_i = 1 / i$.
+Substituting them into \Cref{eq_kappa} directly gives:

-Except for the corner case where $q < \frac{1}{n}$, we have that $\kappa_{\textup{curl}} = O(n)$ while $\kappa_{\textup{na\"ive}} = \Omega(2^n) $.
-Notice that any distribution with $P_i \le \frac{1}{i}$ leads to an exponential improvement.
+Except for the corner case where $q < 1 / n$, we have that $\kappa_{\textup{curl}} = O(n)$ while $\kappa_{\textup{na\"ive}} = \Omega(2^n) $.
+Notice that any distribution with $P_i \le 1 / i$ leads to an exponential improvement.

-\textbf{A more general case.} Now we try to loosen the condition where $P_i \le \frac{1}{i}$.
-Let us consider the case where $P_i \le \frac{1}{2}$ for $i \ge 2$ (by definition $P_1$ is always equal to $1$).
-Eq.\,\ref{eq_kappa} now becomes:
+\textbf{A more general case.} Now we try to loosen the condition where $P_i \le 1 / i$.
+Let us consider the case where $P_i \le 1 / 2$ for $i \ge 2$ (by definition $P_1$ is always equal to $1$). \Cref{eq_kappa} now becomes:

 Clearly, $\kappa_{\textup{curl}} \le \kappa_{\textup{na\"ive}}$ always holds. \rebut{When $q$ is close to $p$,} the difference is \rebut{exponential in $\floor{n q}$}.